home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 7. Save the widget

-## Template
+### Template

 This widget will display any text that you wish to show in a widget using [Home Assistants templating feature](https://www.home-assistant.io/docs/configuration/templating/).
 This is an advanced feature but allows the user to display a wide variety of data.
 The widget will render the templates live below the text field so you can preview what it would look like.

-You may also use HTML to format the text displayed such as adding a new line, making something bold or changing the color. <br /><br />
+You may also use HTML to format the text displayed such as adding a new line (`<br>`), making something bold (`<b>`) or large (`<big>`) or changing the color (`<font color='#03a9f4'>`).

 1. Long press on any open space in the home screen
 2. Scroll down to Home Assistant in the widget list
 3. Drag the Template widget to an open space on the home screen
 4. Fill in the template data and observe the rendering below
 5. Save the widget

+## Theming

+Most widgets allow selecting a theme to use.
+The available themes depend on your device and the specific widget.
+Possible options are:

+ - *Dynamic color*: uses the colors from your device and wallpaper to make the widget fit in with your home screen and device.
+This theme is only available on supported devices running Android 12 or newer.
+ - *Light/dark theme*: uses your device theme to make the widget fit in with your apps.
+ - *Transparent*: removes the widget background and allows you to set a text/icon color, to make the widget stand out less.